Meet dual assistance dog Deena and her deafblind recipient Angela

 “I would be absolutely lost without Deena”

-Angela says: “Life before Deena was quite sad really – I used to hide away with my hair down and I didn’t have any confidence.
+“Life before Deena was quite sad really – I used to hide away with my hair down and I didn’t have any confidence.
 I felt lonely because no one seemed to understand what I was going through.

 “Deena has helped me to interact with people again.
 I remember when we first met, I knew we would bond straight away – she just gives me full confidence and we walk around like best little buddies.”

-In the very beginning of their partnership, this bond was sealed for life when Deena’s training saved Angela’s life.
+Even at the very beginning of their partnership, this bond was sealed for life when Deena’s training saved Angela’s life.

-Angela recalls: “I had lit a candle in the en suite and totally, totally forgot all about it.
+Angela recalls: “I had lit a candle in the en suite and totally forgot all about it.
 At four o’clock in the morning, Deena jumped on the bed to wake me up.
 Immediately I thought: ‘there’s a fire somewhere.’

 “I really couldn’t see the fire, because obviously it was dark and all I could smell was smoke.
 When I opened the door, the smoke that came out of the en suite was unbelievable.